santinocorbo/UFC_Database/README.md

-# UFC Database Mini Project:
+# UFC Database Mini Project

 ## What it does: